Phattharaphorn/PROGRAMMING-FUNDAMENTAL/README.md

 - The design and implementation of software using object-oriented programming techniques that include objects, class, polymorphism, exception handling, inheritance and interfaces.

-  > Collection of various programs each week about object-oriented programming implemented in C for practical purposes.
+  > Collection of various programs each week about object-oriented programming implemented in C and C++ for practical purposes.

 ## List for All Program
 - Week 2